pstrobl96/talks/kcd/czsk/2023/prusa-prometheus-grafana/SPEAK.md

 ## Current status

 Well it works.
-Somehow.
 I like messing with code so my code is kinda messy.
 There is lot of to do, I have few more thing in my mind, I want log more information I want have my dashboards better.
 I want to drop support for Legacy firmware, I want CD pipeline for my cluster, I want to shrink my Docker image etc. Only future can tell how it will look.

 ## Thanks! // not spoken heading